Hezkore/linux-script-hub/README.md

 3. Run the script with the command `./main.sh`.
 4. The script will automatically detect your Linux distribution and present the appropriate interface.

 You can also run the distribution-specific scripts directly from the `data/distros/` directory.
+Just remember to run them with `sudo` or `su` if you are not already running as root.

 ## Adherence to Standards